DANS-KNAW/dans-mvn-parent/README.md

     <parent>
        <groupId>nl.knaw.dans.shared</groupId>
        <artifactId>dans-scala-[(app|service)-]project</artifactId>
-       <version>2.0.0</version>
+       <version>4.0.0</version>
     </parent>

 DESCRIPTION
 -----------
 This module contains the main build for several other projects.
-This projects define parent POMs for use in DANS Maven-based projects.
+These projects define parent POMs for use in DANS Maven-based projects.

 ### Goals